crossbario/autobahn-python/doc/websocket/programming.rst

 Using |Ab| you can create WebSocket servers that will be able to talk to any (compliant) WebSocket client, including browsers.

-We'll cover how to define the behavior of your WebSocket server by writing protocol classes and show some boilerplate for actually running a WebSocket server using the behavior defined in the server protocol.
+We'll cover how to define the behavior of your WebSocket server by writing *protocol classes* and show some boilerplate for actually running a WebSocket server using the behavior defined in the server protocol.

 Server Protocols
 ~~~~~~~~~~~~~~~~

-To create a WebSocket server, you need to write a protocol class to **specify the behavior** of the server.
+To create a WebSocket server, you need to **write a protocol class to specify the behavior** of the server.

-For example, here is a protocol for a WebSocket echo server that will simply echo back any WebSocket message it receives:
+For example, here is a protocol class for a WebSocket echo server that will simply echo back any WebSocket message it receives:

 .. code-block:: python

-   class EchoServerProtocol(WebSocketServerProtocol):
+   class MyServerProtocol(WebSocketServerProtocol):

       def onMessage(self, payload, isBinary):
          ## echo back message verbatim